souvikdas0718/souvikdas0718/README.md

 <br />
 <br />

-Hi there, I'm **Souvik Das**, graduate student of **Master of Applied Computer Science** ( Dalhousie University 🏫 ) and I am a **DevOps Engineer and a Full Stack Software Developer** 🚀.
-Currently, I'm looking for internship in Summer 2021 👨🏽‍💻.
+Hi there, I'm **Souvik Das**, graduate student of **Master of Applied Computer Science** ( Dalhousie University 🏫 ) and I am a **Software Developer and DevOps Engineer** 🚀.
+Currently, I'm looking for full-time opportunities for Winter 2022 👨🏽‍💻.

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently studying at Dalhousie University
 - 🌱 Have developed Learning Management system using Severless technologies and built a database management system using python.
+- 👯 Currently, I am working as a Big Data Developer Student at Blackberry.
 - 👯 I worked for Infosys for 3.5 years, where I worked on DevOps Platform with hands-on experience in supporting, automating and optimizing mission-critical deployments, leveraging configuration management, CI/CD, and DevOps processes.
 - 🤔 Skilled Full Stack Developer with hands-on experience on Javascript, HTML, CSS, jQuery, React Js, Node Js and MongoDB, AngularJs.
 - 🤔 Highly skilled in programming languages like Python, Javascript, Java.